V-Rajasekar/bhagavad-gita/Chapter-2/Verse-65.md

 `In peace there arises the destruction of one's sorrows in totality.
 Indeed(when) the mind in tranquil, the intellect quicky becomes firm.`

-Verse 65 gives the motivation to practise the spirtual path and do sadhana.When you understand the value fully who will automatically motivate yourself and practise the priniciples/sadhana.
+Verse 65 gives the motivation to practise the spirtual path and do sadhana.
+When you understand the value fully who will automatically motivate yourself and practise the priniciples/sadhana.
 The purification is an infinite process day after day so you need tremendous motivation to continue the sadhana.

 When peace arises it will destroy the sorrow in totality, here totality means both the quality and quantity.
 It will remove the seeds of the sorrow and continue to be in peace and calm mind.
 Along with the peace arise no sorrow, and stress this is you call as happiness.